Movanna/database_population/README.md

 ### 5. d) add_publication_group.py
 This script finds out the right publication_group for each publication according to its date and then updates table publication.
 Groups were not settled on when I first started adding publications, so this fixes lacking group id:s.
 Now it could be incorporated in the populate_publication-scripts.

+## 6. Create a table of contents for each part of the edition
+After a toc has been added the digital edition is usable: it now has texts, manuscripts, facsimiles, metadata and a way of chosing which text to read.

+### 6. a) create_toc.py
+This script generates a table of contents JSON file containing all publications belonging to a collection, sorted according to group and then chronologically.
+It creates both a Swedish and a Finnish toc.
+The toc files are not edited by hand, just generated again if there has been changes to the db (such as publications added or deleted or changed titles, dates, groups).